 Chemotherapy for Dog Melanoma

-Some recent studies are once again looking at some chemotherapy protocols that could be beneficial in melanoma treatment.
-One study showed that carboplatin and piroxicam, given to Stage 4 patients extended median survival time from 30 to 119 days.2
+Some recent studies are again looking at some chemotherapy protocols that could benefit melanoma treatment.
+One study showed that carboplatin and piroxicam, given to Stage 4 patients, extended median survival time from 30 to 119 days.2

-So far one case study has found that Palladia (a chemotherapy commonly used to treat mast cell tumors) may also be effective for melanoma.17 This requires further investigation to be sure if this will be a reliable treatment option.
+So far, one case study has found that Palladia (a chemotherapy commonly used to treat mast cell tumors) may also be effective for melanoma.17 This requires further investigation to determine whether this is a reliable treatment option.

 Radiation for Melanoma in Dogs

-Large doses of radiation at less frequent intervals tend to work best,5 which allows the surrounding tissue to heal in between treatments.
+Large doses of radiation at less frequent intervals tend to work best,5 allowing the surrounding tissue to heal between treatments.

-- A typical radiation protocol is one treatment per week for 3 to 6 weeks.5
+- A typical radiation protocol is one weekly treatment for 3 to 6 weeks.5

-- Palliative radiation protocols that are just intended to help the dog feel better may be less frequent or have varying doses.
+- Palliative radiation protocols intended to help the dog feel better may be less frequent or have varying doses.

-The side effects of radiation are usually mild and self-limiting, and only affect the area that was irradiated.
-Symptoms include hair loss, changes in skin color, skin dryness, and irritation.9
+The side effects of radiation are usually mild and self-limiting and only affect the irradiated area.
+Symptoms include hair loss, changes in skin color, skin dryness, and skin irritation.9

 For about the last decade, we have had access to a melanoma vaccine called Oncept® manufactured by Merial.13